Solo Travel Guide

 • Don't display expensive jewelry, watches, or electronics

-• Use ATMs inside banks or shopping centers during daytime
+• Use ATMs inside banks during daytime

 • Use hostel lockers for valuables (bring your own padlock)